ZhiqinMa/surrogate_data_based_machine_learning/README.md

    bash ./02_train_predicate_model/xxx_dl/run_all_script_dl.sh | tee oe_run_all_script_dl.log
    ```

    The training models and result data, which are large in volume, were deleted before being pushed to `GitHub`.
-Note: we are running from the command line interface of the Git software installation.
+This dataset is archived on `Zenodo` at [https://zenodo.org/records/12562316](https://zenodo.org/records/12562316).

 ## Data sources